This Discussion channel is currently closed.

 Default_avatar

-Andrew Frits almost 8 years ago
+Andrew Frits over 8 years ago

 Unless you are projected to fail to turn a profit in the next 3 years there is no reason to increase rates.
 The fact you have a monopolized commodity and you wish to increase rates without properly justifying such a change is unethical.
 Honestly, Xcel should be not-for-profit since we don't get to choose our power company.
 Regardless of that you should maintain prices and skip the greed.